Photo: Dick Thomas Johnson via Wikimedia Commons (CC BY 2.0)Naruto Tokyo Pilgrimage 2026: Shinobi Locations Guide

 Price: Entry free; menu items 800-1,400 yen

-The appeal of collaboration cafes extends beyond the themed menu items.
-I've found that these temporary installations create genuine community moments.
-Fellow fans discuss character theories while enjoying drinks decorated with character illustrations.
-The limited-time nature of these collaborations drives passionate attendance—when I inquired about past events, staff noted certain Naruto collaboration weekends drew crowds exceeding weekend-only anime shop traffic.
+Appeal extends beyond themed menu items.
+Visitor reports consistently describe these temporary installations as community moments — fellow fans discussing character theories while enjoying drinks decorated with character illustrations.
+Limited-time scheduling drives stronger weekend attendance: staff comments on past Naruto collaboration weekends note crowds exceeding weekend-only anime shop traffic.

-Princess Cafe's strength as a pilgrimage destination comes from its reliability.
+Reliability is what makes Princess Cafe a pilgrimage destination of its own.
 Unlike pop-up events, this established cafe venue offers predictable scheduling and multiple annual opportunities to catch seasonal collaborations.

 Animate Cafe Stand (Hareza, Ikebukuro)